 The post will involve three main areas of research: (1) design and construction of a new (anti)matter-wave interferometer for use in experiments with helium and positronium Rydberg atoms, (2) application of this matter-wave interferometer for first measurements of acceleration due to gravity with samples in high Rydberg states, and (3) critical evaluation of the sensitivity, and refinement of this interferometry scheme for measurements of antimatter gravity with Rydberg positronium atoms.

 The RA will be expected to contribute to all aspects of the experiments, and will take a leading role in planning and executing research strategies, promoting the work at international conferences and engaging in outreach activities.

 This project is funded by the STFC and the position is offered for 2 years in the first instance, but may be extended subject to funding considerations.

-The successful applicant will have a PhD, in experimental atomic physics, physical chemistry, or a related subject.
-It is desirable that the candidate will have experience with ultra-high vacuum systems, basic electronics, and programming using Python.
+The successful applicant will have a PhD, in experimental atomic physics, physical chemistry, quantum optics or a related subject.
+It is desirable that the candidate will have experience with pulsed laser systems, ultra high vacuum systems, basic electronics, and programming using Python.
 Prior experience with positron beams is not required.